shiyonglu/database_javascript/project1/README.md

 Show and explain the results above in a video.
 Submit all SQL statements in a file called sql.txt.

-Note: the grading will be based on the correct result of the query, the design of the interface and your explnation skill of the results. doenv is a file that you need to customerize and rename it to .env to work.
+Note: the grading will be based on the correct result of the query, the design of the interface and your explnation skill of the results. doenv is a file that you need to customize and rename it to .env to work.